Sethispr/pola/.github/SKIN.md

 ### Normal Shop Cases

 > [!NOTE]
-> Skins in the Refined case are also found in the Exquisite case.
+> *Skins in the Refined case are also available in the Exquisite case.*
+> *Refined case costs 800 coins while other listed cases are worth 200*

 | Case                       | Pink                        | Red                                                                                   |
 |----------------------------|-----------------------------|---------------------------------------------------------------------------------------|